achiikun/monolitum/README.md

 ### Moment.php

 Code of Moment.php is is copied into this repository.
-License is in this repo:
+License (MIT) is in this repo:

 https://github.com/fightbulc/moment.php

 ### Bootstrap

 Code of Twitter Bootstrap is used.
-Licence is in this repo:
+Licence (MIT) is in this repo:

 https://github.com/twbs/bootstrap

 ### FontAwesome

-Code of Font Awesome is used.
+Code of Font Awesome (Icons: CC BY 4.0) is used.
 Licence is in this repo:

 https://github.com/FortAwesome/Font-Awesome